 Outstanding warrants to purchase an aggregate of 33,480,000 shares of common stock will become exercisable in accordance with the terms of the Warrant Agreement governing those securities.
 These warrants will become exercisable at any time commencing 30 days after the completion of the Business Combination.
 To the extent such warrants are exercised, additional shares of common stock will be issued, which will result in dilution to the holders of our common stock and increase the number of shares eligible for resale in the public market.
 Sales of substantial numbers of such shares in the public market or the fact that such warrants may be exercised could adversely affect the market price of our common stock.
 However, there is no guarantee that the public warrants will ever be in the money prior to their expiration, and as such, the warrants may expire worthless.
-See "-Even if HEC consummates the business combination, there is no guarantee that the public warrants will ever be in the money, and they may expire worthless."
+See "-Even if HEC consummates the business combination, there is no guarantee that the public warrants will ever be in the money prior to their expiration, and as such, the money, and they may expire worthless."